ISRAEL IS THE CHURCH

 Notice how Christianity is a continuation of Judaism:

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; (Hebrews 1:1,2)
+has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; (Hebrews 1:1,2)

 The “fathers” were Jews and the people to whom the Book of Hebrews was written were Christian Jews.